Gary Weiss

 Gary Weiss is an American investigative journalist, columnist and author of books that examine the ethics of Wall Street.
 He was also a contributing editor for Condé Nast Portfolio.
 His Businessweek articles exposed organized crime on Wall Street and the Salomon Brothers bond trading scandal in the 1990s, and he covered the 2008 financial crisis and its aftermath.
-Weiss is co-founder of The Mideast Reporter.

 Early life and education

 Weiss grew up in New York City and attended public schools, including the Bronx High School of Science.
 He received degrees from the City College of New York and the Medill School of Journalism at Northwestern University.

 Career

 Weiss was a reporter for the Hartford Courant, then wrote for Barron's magazine from 1984, before joining Business Week magazine in 1986.

-Between 1986 and 2004 Weiss wrote investigative articles for Business Week, including cover stories on the dangers of the Internet, as well as stock fraud and improprieties by brokerages large and small.
+Between 1986 and 2004, Weiss wrote investigative articles for Business Week, including cover stories on the dangers of the Internet, as well as stock fraud and improprieties by brokerages large and small.
 His articles described widespread improper trading at the American Stock Exchange and broke the story of the bond trading scandal at Salomon Brothers in 1991.
 Weiss also wrote essays and articles critical of the Securities and Exchange Commission and other regulators, and in 1995 a cover story exploring the early manifestations of online investing.

 In testimony before a U.S. Senate committee in 1991, Warren Buffett, then temporarily running Salomon Brothers, said that he learned of a bond trading scandal by reading Weiss' article in Business Week.
 At the time the article came out, he said, Salomon Brothers was denying a scandal was taking place.
-Buffett said, "I was not that aware personally about the squeeze, not until I did read that Business Week story."
+Buffett said, "I was not that aware personally about the squeeze, not until I did read that Business Week story".

-Weiss authored a cover story in the April 1, 1996 edition, titled "Fall of the Wizard," that was critical of Julian Robertson's performance and behavior as manager of hedge fund Tiger Management.
+Weiss authored a cover story in the April 1, 1996 edition, titled "Fall of the Wizard", that was critical of Julian Robertson's performance and behavior as manager of hedge fund Tiger Management.
 In response, Robertson sued Weiss and BusinessWeek for $1 billion for defamation.
 The suit was settled with no money changing hands, and BusinessWeek standing by the substance of its reporting.
 After two years of poor performance, the Tiger funds closed in 2000.